 - Guide 1: How to Remove User Privacy from Windows.

-- Guide 2: Get rid of User Privacy from Mac OS X.
+- Guide 2: Get rid of User Privacy on Mac OS X.

-- Guide 3: Remove User Privacy from Google Chrome.
+- Guide 3: Remove User Privacy in Google Chrome.

 - Guide 4: Erase User Privacy from Mozilla Firefox.